 For second place in our taste metric, we had another three-way tie between the Bonmac, the Clever, and the Kalita Wave drippers.
 The Bonmac produced a clean cup to rival our winners but fell just shy with a touch more bitterness than we would have liked.
 The Clever's unique combination of pour over and immersion styles resulted in a smooth cup with some fascinating bright and sweet flavors, but was still a bit more bitter than ideal.
 Finally, the Kalita Wave yielded an incredibly smooth cup with almost no bitterness, but lacked a little bit in sweetness.

 Ease of Use

 The Bodum did particularly well in this metric because of its large capacity, ease of cleaning, and washable stainless filter.
 The rubber grip collar was easy to remove and can even be tossed in the dishwasher along with the carafe and filter.
 The Coffee Gator earned high marks for similar reasons, but we specifically appreciated the closed-loop handle.
-Because the glass on the Coffee Gator is relatively thin and delicate, having a secure handle enabled us to move this brewer around and serve from it with confidence.
+Because the glass on the Coffee Gator is relatively thin and delicate, having a secure handle enabled us to move this brewer around and serve from it with steadiness and confidence.

 — Michelle Powell